Midol Ingredient Review: Effective for PMS?

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to over-the-counter (OTC) medication.

-Midol is a popular OTC medication that claims to relieve period symptoms such as cramps, bloating and fatigue.
-It’s manufactured and sold by Bayer, which is one of the largest international pharmaceutical companies.
+Midol is a popular OTC medication that's used to relieve period symptoms such as cramps, bloating and fatigue.
+It’s manufactured and sold by Bayer, which is one of the largest pharmaceutical companies in the world.

 Many consumers turn to Midol when they’re experiencing uncomfortable period symptoms, but are its ingredients actually proven to work based on medical research?
-Are there any questionable additives in the product?
-And where is the cheapest place to buy Midol online?
+Does it contain any questionable additives?
+And is it safe for men to take Midol?

-In this article we'll answer all of these questions and more as we review both the active and inactive ingredients in Midol based on medical studies to give our take on whether the product is likely to be effective and if it contains any questionable additives.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Midol to give our take on whether or not the product is likely to be effective, and whether or not it's healthy

 Midol Complete Active Ingredient Analysis